brandon1024/IEEE-Workshop/PART2-MEMORY-ALLOCATION/README.md

 There are two things to note here.
 First, you need to declare the size (as mentioned before).
 If you don't know what size the array must be, then you can't use this method.
 Secondly, the array is allocated on the stack, so when the function returns, that stack frame is popped off and the array is lost.

-What happens if you need the memory to be of a size that is unknown at compile-time?
+What happens if you need the memory to be of a size that is unknown at compile-time, or you need an array that will persist even when the function returns?
 You use `<stdlib.h>`.
 Here's how you allocate some memory on the heap:
 ```
 int func()
 {